ChandraSekhar123331/crispy-pancake/RMS-App/backend/issues.md

   - delete a table
   - GetFree Tables doable
   - Book table a bit difficult ig..
 Need to understand the bill_id column present.

+- We need to store prices along with ordered_items.
+Otherwise things will go wrong if the price is updated for dishes or stock.

+- Need to add >0 constraints in the database.
+For stock and others also.
+Otherwise any minReqd would get inserted.

+- delete and update on stock items is not yet implemented.
+Rest-3 (getOneInfo, getAllInfo, create/insert)